 The celebration of St. Lucia Day is rooted in Christian and pagan traditions.
 Its pagan part stems from an old legend about a dangerous Lussy who roamed across Norway with trolls.
 Not to come across the evil creatures, people stayed at home during the night on the 13th of December.
 Today, the feast is more about light than darkness.
 Norwegian children organize school processions.
-Dressed in white clothes, they carry candles, and sing a song to Saint Lucia, handing out festive treats, called lussekatt buns.
+Dressed in white clothes, they carry candles, and sing a song to Saint Lucia, as well as hand out festive treats, called lussekatt buns.

 The parades are led by a fair-haired girl with candles in her wreath who represents Saint Lucia.
 A candle is fastened to her head to free her hands while she visits hospitals and senior homes to give out lussekatt buns.